Comey on Barr's 'spying' claim: 'I don't know what the heck he’s talking about'

 Breaking News Emails

-Former FBI Director James Comey said Thursday that he had "no idea" what Attorney General William Barr meant when he testified that he believed that government spied on President Donald Trump's 2016 campaign.
+Former FBI Director James Comey said Thursday that he had "no idea" what Attorney General William Barr meant when he testified that he believed the government spied on President Donald Trump's 2016 campaign.

 He added, "So I still think he’s entitled to that presumption.
 Language like this makes it harder, but I still think he’s entitled to that presumption.
 And because I don’t know what the heck he’s talking about, that’s all I can say."

-At a Senate subcommittee hearing on Wednesday, Barr, defending his decision to order a review of the Trump-Russia probe's origins, said government "spying" on Trump’s 2016 campaign "did occur" and raised questions about inappropriate surveillance and whether the FBI followed its own rules.
+At a Senate subcommittee hearing Wednesday, Barr — defending his decision to order a review of the Trump-Russia probe's origins — said government "spying" on Trump’s 2016 campaign "did occur" and raised questions about inappropriate surveillance and whether the FBI followed its own rules.

 He later added, "I have no specific evidence that I would cite right now, I do have some questions about it.
 I have concerns about various aspects of it."